gnolang/roadmap/README.md

+# ⚠️ Archived because it is currently unused and therefore deprecated.

 # Gno roadmap

 The repository includes milestone, issues, and steps that serve as a roadmap, as well as scripts for generating various outputs.